solkelton/citrix-launcher/README.md

 		1.

-			citrix-launcher is designed to work only with the default launch.jsp file and copies numbered 1-9, e.g., launch (3).jsp
+			citrix-launcher is designed to work only with the default launch.jsp file and copies numbered 1-999, e.g., launch (3).jsp, launch-45.jsp, etc.